 March 15, 2017

 Thirty five seasons ago, a Stettler, Alberta native guided the Ooks to NAIT's first national title in any sport.
-Twenty five years ago, Perry Pearn guided NAIT to an unprecedented sixth CCAA national hockey championship in their unprecedented sixth appearance in the gold medal game.
+Twenty five years ago, Perry Pearn guided NAIT to an unprecedented sixth appearance in the gold medal game.

-In 14 seasons behind the Ooks bench, the 1984 CCAA Coaching Award of Excellence recipient posted 21 wins in 25 outings at CCAA national championships and two more victories at a national qualifier for a winning percentage of .852.
+In 14 seasons behind the Ooks bench, the 1984 CCAA Coaching Award of Excellence recipient posted an unmatched 21 wins in 25 outings at CCAA national championships and two more victories at a national qualifier for a winning percentage of .852.

 When Pearn parted ways with the Ooks after the 1992-93 season, he was the conference's career coaching leader in championships (6), first place finishes (7), seasons (14), wins (291), and games (412).
 In addition, he set a number of conference records that still stand including most consecutive regular season/playoff wins (52), most consecutive regular season wins (42), and most consecutive playoff wins (16), most consecutive appearances in the conference finals (7) and most consecutive conference champions (4).